 Protective Foam - Options, Design and Manufacture

-Barum and Dewar can advise and select the optimum grade of foam to provide best possible protection for your equipment.
-We manufacture using closed cell polyethylene Zotefoams which offers increased rigidity, higher temperature resistance, good durability and resistantance to fluids.
+Our bespoke packaging solutions use optimum grade foam to provide the best possible protection for your equipment.
+We manufacture using closed cell polyethylene Zotefoams that allow for increased rigidity, temperature resistance, good durability and resistance to fluids.

-Low density (LD) grades range from LD15 up to LD70 (number donotes the weight of 1m³ of raw material).
-LD18, LD29 and LD45 are common selections.
+Our engineers can advise which grade of foam would be best suited to ensure that your products are amply protected and held securely.
+Low density (LD) grade foam ranges from LD15 to LD70 (with the number denoting the weight of 1m³ of raw material).
+Common selections of LD grade foam are LD18, LD29 and LD45.
 Conductive (SD & CN), flame retardant (FR), low smoke (F & FHT), high temperature (NA & NB) and high durability (MP), amongst others, are all available in a variety of densities.

 We also offer cost effective open cell foams where their use is appropriate.

-Barum & Dewar use the latest Creo 3D computer aided design (CAD) modelling software from PTC to create foam layouts.
+Barum & Dewar offer fully customisable designs using the latest Creo 3D Computer-Aided Design (CAD) modelling software to create a virtual prototype of your packaging.

-Apertures matching contents to be protected are modelled to create a virtual prototype.
-If client content 3D CAD data is available it can be assembled into the design to realistically visualise how the final insert will appear.
+If client content 3D CAD data is available, it can be assembled into the design to realistically visualise how the final insert will appear.

-Our engineers create innovative designs ensuring foam inserts are as small as possible whilst offering good protection, resulting in a final case that is cost effective and user friendly.
-With our quotations, we present detailed drawings to clients so our proposals can be easily appreciated.
+Our expert engineers will create foam inserts that are as small as possible whilst still offering optimum protection, resulting in a final case that is both cost effective and user-friendly.

-Before dispatch inserts are cleaned, heat sealed and bonded into cases where required and finally quality inspected.
+Before dispatch, all foam inserts are cleaned, heat sealed and bonded into cases where required, and finally, quality inspected.